-20.3.1 Data Characteristics.
+20.3.1 Data Characteristics

 The data stream shall be transmitted by the SV on the L1 and L2 channels at a rate of 50 bps.

 In addition, upon ground command, the data stream shall be transmitted by the Block IIR-M SV on the L2 CM channel at a rate of 25 bps using FEC encoding resulting in 50 sps.

-20.3.2 Message Structure.
+20.3.2 Message Structure

 As shown in Figure 20-1, the message structure shall utilize a basic format of a 1500 bit long frame made up of five subframes, each subframe being 300 bits long.

 Subframes 4 and 5 shall be subcommutated 25 times each, so that a complete data message shall require the transmission of 25 full frames.

 The 25 versions of subframes 4 and 5 shall be referred to herein as pages 1 through 25 of each subframe.

 Each subframe shall consist of ten words, each 30 bits long; the MSB of all words shall be transmitted first.

 Each subframe and/or page of a subframe shall contain a telemetry (TLM) word and a handover word (HOW), both generated by the SV, and shall start with the TLM/HOW pair.

 The TLM word shall be transmitted first, immediately followed by the HOW.

 The HOW shall be followed by eight data words.

 Each word in each frame shall contain parity (reference Section 20.3.5).

-Block II and IIA SVs are designed with sufficient memory capacity for storing at least 60 days of uploaded LNAV data.
-However, the memory retention of these SVs will determine the duration of data transmission.
-The memory retentivity is guaranteed for at least 60 days for SVs subsequent to Block IIA.
-GPS III and GPS IIIF SVs have the capability to support operation for at least 60 days without contact from the CS.
-Alternating ones and zeros will be transmitted in words 3 through 10 in place of the normal LNAV data whenever the SV cannot locate the requisite valid control or data element in its on-board computer memory.
-The following specifics apply to this default action: (a) the parity of the affected words will be invalid, (b) the two trailing bits of word 10 will be zeros (to allow the parity of subsequent subframes to be valid -- reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner, (d) if a control element cannot be located, this default action will be applied to all subframes and all subframes will indicate ID = 1 (Block II/IIA only) (i.e., an ID-code of 001) in the HOW (reference paragraph 20.3.3.2) (Block IIR/IIR-M, IIF, and GPS III/IIIF SVs indicate the proper subframe ID for all subframes).
+All SVs have the capability to support operation for at least 60 days without contact from the CS.
+Whenever the SV cannot locate the requisite valid control or data element in its on-board computer memory, the SV will transmit default LNAV data in the affected subframes.
+Default LNAV data is a sequence of alternating ones and zeros in bits 61 through 298, beginning with a one.
+The following specifics apply to this default action: (a) the apparent parity of the affected words will be invalid, (b) the two trailing bits of the subframe (bits 299 and 300) will be zeros (to allow the parity of subsequent subframes to be valid - reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner.
 Certain failures of control elements which may occur in the SV memory or during an upload will cause the SV to transmit in non-standard codes (NSC and NSY) which would preclude normal use by the US.
 Normal LNAV data transmission will be resumed by the SV whenever a valid set of elements becomes available.